uw-echospace/group-website/content/authors/adkris/_index.md

 - Researchers
 ---

-I am a student at the University of Washington majoring in Electrical Engineering intending to concentrate in Digital Signal Processing and Neural Engineering.
+I am a student at the University of Washington majoring in Electrical Engineering and pursuing Digital Signal Processing and Neural Engineering concentrations.
 I am expected to graduate the Spring of 2024 and am interested in pursuing graduate research after my bachelor's degree.

 My core competency is in programming, with an expertise in Python and Java.
 I am currently studying how signal processing methods are used in passive acoustic monitoring projects to address project-specific goals and aid in ecological conservation.